Criminal Justice (CRIMLJUS)

 Cross Offering: FORENSIC 4880

-Prereqs/Coreqs: P: 60 credits plus 12 upper division criminal justice credits, a cumulative GPA of 2.50.
+Prereqs/Coreqs: P: 60 credits plus 12 upper division criminal justice or forensic investigation credits and a cumulative GPA of 2.50

 CRIMLJUS 4930 Criminal Justice and Forensic Investigation Senior Seminar 3 Credits